andmadri/minishell/README.md

 # Minishell
 The objective was to recreate a shell-like program that mimics the behavior of bash in a Unix system.
 This was a collaborative project done with [Marieke's Last]

+## Build Instructions
+It creates an executable called 'minishell', you should be able to run it inside the repository you cloned by './minishell'.

 ## External Functions
 In order to achieve this, we were allowed to use the GNU Readline library which provides a set of functions for reading input from the termnial: